 Family, friends, and even coworkers can make a huge difference in motivating a person to seek treatment and get sober.
 Keep in mind that addiction can happen to anyone—it does not discriminate based on age, race, income, culture, or gender.
 It will also help to understand that addiction is not a moral failure but rather a chronic condition that results in changes in the brain that make quitting extremely difficult without assistance.

 When approaching someone who is dealing with addiction, it is important to remain supportive and compassionate.
 Addiction is complex and often scary; your loved one may want to stop but may not understand how or may be reticent to try treatment.
 Try to empathize with your loved one’s struggle and avoid overcriticizing or blaming.
-Instead, focus on positive ways to encourage seek help.
+Instead, focus on positive ways to encourage them to seek help.

 Although it seems overwhelming now, your loved one can quit.
 If your loved one has asked for help, encourage them to see a doctor for an evaluation.
 If you are having trouble communicating with your addicted friend or family member, you may consider using the Community Reinforcement and Family Training (CRAFT) approach to recovery and treatment .
 CRAFT uses a trained professional to help you understand and practice how to effectively approach someone about getting into treatment.
 The CRAFT approach also helps those closest to the addicted individual learn how to provide support while avoiding enabling behaviors.
 One study found that in almost 7 out of 10 cases, CRAFT successfully helped family and friends influence their loved one to enter a treatment program.